 In the end, current and future customers of existing and new products & services must be reached through the right channels and be enticed to pay for the offer.

-To ensure that a company remains successful, you have to understand first and foremost how healthy the commercial basis of the company is.
+To ensure that a company remains successful, you have to understand first and foremost how healthy the commercial basis of the company is using commercial due diligence.

 And to anticipate the future, it is necessary to understand history: